Skip to main content

 The difference your tax can make

-Ayaan - Mother from South Sudan
+Angelina - Mother in South Sudan

-With even the minimum additional value that we can claim on one tax form - that's €112.33 - we could provide a full course of emergency therapeutic food for two children like Malual, to help them recover from malnutrition.
+Even the minimum additional value that we can claim on one form, could provide a full course of emergency therapeutic food for two children like Nyachar and Claudiel, to help them recover from malnutrition.

-So, please complete and return your Taxback form today.
+So, please complete and return your Tax Back form today.

 Any questions?